Thomas van der Mars

-Thomas van der Mars (born 15 November 1990) is a Dutch professional basketball player for Heroes Den Bosch of the BNXT League.
+Thomas van der Mars (born 15 November 1990) is a Dutch professional basketball player who last played for Heroes Den Bosch of the BNXT League.
 Standing at 6 ft 10 in (2.08 m), he usually plays as center.

 Early career

 A native of Gouda, van der Mars played for Canarias Basketball Academy in Spain.

 College

 Thomas van der Mars played four years at Portland, averaging 13.5 pts and 7.2 rebs as a junior and 10.4 pts and 8.0 rebs as a senior.

 Professional career

 In August 2015, Van der Mars signed with Kavala B.C. of the Greek Basket League.
 In January 2016, he parted ways with Kavala and signed with AVIS Rapla of the Estonian KML.
 Van der Mars had a successful season, as he claimed KML Most Valuable Player and All-KML Team honors on his way to the league finals.
 Over the 2017–18 season, he averaged 15.5 points (fifth in the league) and 12.3 rebounds per game (first in the league).
 With Rapla, he qualified for the team's first ever KML finals.
 However, Van der Mars and Rapla lost to Kalev Cramo, being swept 0–4.

 In the 2017 offseason, he signed with Estonian defending champions Kalev Cramo.

 On 4 July 2018, Van der Mars signed with Crelan Okapi Aalstar of the Belgian Pro Basketball League (PBL).

 On 30 July 2019, van der Mars returned to the Netherlands by signing a three-year contract with New Heroes Den Bosch of the Dutch Basketball League (DBL).
 On 29 May 2022, he won his first national title with Den Bosch and was named the BNXT Dutch Finals MVP after averaging 11.4 points and 9.4 rebounds in the series against ZZ Leiden.
 Van der Mars had a game-high 16 rebounds in the decisive Game 5 win away in Leiden and was praised for his defence on Leiden' star player Asbjørn Midtgaard.

 On 13 June 2022, he re-signed with Den Bosch for two more seasons; extending his contract to 2024.